mu-majid/SSR-React-Redux/README.md

   - **Note** that the initial page loading does not require the proxy (render server will make the request on behalf of the browser.)

+  - **Note** Reaching out to API is done via `Action Creators` and we have to make sure that the exact same action creators are used both the server (no proxy) and on the client (through proxy) - This is what Isomorphic javascript is all about.

   ![proxy-note](./pics/auth-proxy-flow.png)

   ### Why Not JWTs ?